Photographer: Irina Negrean Photography

-When I am not working I love spending time with my daughter and husband.
-We like attending Winterhawk games, watching Monday night football, and I especially enjoy WINNING at Skip-Bo!!!
-I can't wait to hear what your favorite activities are??
+When I am not working I love spending time with my two kids and husband.
+We like watching hockey and football, outdoor activities with our kids, and I especially enjoy WINNING at Skip-Bo!!!
+I can't wait to hear what your favorite activities are?

 Pregnancy and My Own Journey

 I want to be completely raw, get down to the core of a few things.
 Please bear with me as I am not a writer by any means.

 My first pregnancy I felt joy, excitement and never felt more beautiful in my whole life.
 I was creating a human and the female body is an incredible thing.
 Our bodies morph into bearing children and everything, I mean everything changes.
 From your mental state, your body, your relationships, everything.
 Bodies shift, breasts grow tremendously, your uterus stretches (with or without stretch marks).
 Mine was blessed with those “pesky” marks, a friendly reminder that I grew life which I happened to get my first ones on Mothers Day, which seems fitting.
 Your stomach protrudes the rest of your body as you can no longer see nor reach your toes.